Regional Relief and Recovery Fund (RRRF) - Frequently Asked Questions

 The application process for the RRRF is ongoing and applications will be assessed on a first-come first-served basis.
 Applications will be reviewed as they are received until the Fund is fully committed.

-Eligible applicants are limited to one approved submission through the RRRF.
-Multiple or concurrent submissions from the same applicant are not permitted.
+Eligible applicants are limited to one approved submission per 6-month period through the RRRF.
+Multiple or concurrent submissions from the same applicant are not permitted for the same 6-month period.
 In the case of duplicate submissions, where the applicant and project are the same, the last received application will be assessed.

 Applications to the RRRF will be evaluated on a first come, first serve basis.
 The applications will be screened for eligibility before proceeding to an assessment to determine the amount of eligible funding.